Historical Marker Details

 The Southern Emigrant Route

 The first emigrant train over the ‘Southern Route’ including more than fifty wagons under the leadership of Captain Levi Scott and David Goff, left the Oregon Trail at Fall Creek or Raft River on the Snake River, August 10, 1846.
-The Klamath River was …
+The Klamath River was crossed eight miles upstream from this sign on October 4, 1846.
+This trail, roughly 680 …

 Read More